r3da/stratux-webHud/README.md

 The next steps I wuld like to do with this are:

+(1) Get bluetooth functioning on the Stratux RPi so that a bluetooth numeric keypad can be paired.
+This will allow certain functions to be keyed in directly on the keypad.
+For example, keying the keing the ONE key could be used to re-cage the AHRS, or keying the TWO key could toggle a "nearest traffic list..."

-(1) Add a configuration page where the user can enter their aircraft's V-speeds.
+(2) Add a configuration page where the user can enter their aircraft's V-speeds.
 Those V-speeds will be used to programmatically add the appropriate color bands on the speed tape on the left.
 For now it will require editing the speed_tape.svg file in the img folder, where it can be easily edited to conform to your desired specs, and then exported (I used Inkscape) as speed_tape.png.
 The uploaded speed_tape image has the V-speeds for my Zenith CH650.

-(2) Add to configuration the ability to set the criteria for displaying a traffic alert flag, e.g., "If another aircraft comes within X miles of me and plus or minus X feet from my altitude, display a red alert box with the aircraft's detailed information, including the AC identifier, distance, altitude, speed, and relative bearing from me."
+(3) Add to configuration the ability to set the criteria for displaying a traffic alert flag, e.g., "If another aircraft comes within X miles of me and plus or minus X feet from my altitude, display a red alert box with the aircraft's detailed information, including the AC identifier, distance, altitude, speed, and relative bearing from me."

 A HUGE THANKS goes out to John Marzulli for his work on an aircraft HUD, which inspired me to do this as a web app on the stratux itself.
 John's work can be found at: https://github.com/JohnMarzulli/StratuxHud and I also give a HUGE THANKS to Sébastien Matton for his wonderful jQuery flight indicators examples.
 Sébastien's work can be found at https://github.com/sebmatton/jQuery-Flight-Indicators